 - CalSTRS Pension2 (only in California)

 Note: In certain situations Lincoln Investments, PlanMember and Security Benefit can offer decent choices.
 Read: When Bad Vendors Offer Good Investment Choices

 403bcompare.com: Resource for finding investment costs

 Created by the state of California to foster fee transparency, this database can be an excellent tool if you know where to look for all of the fees.
-Read this to find out how to use 403bcompare.
+Here's a short video and a short story on how to use 403bcompare.com

 403(b) Fee Calculator

 Form Letter to Use with School Officials (Google Document)

 - Request to add a 403(b) vendor (Click and make a copy)